NeuroJSON/jsonmmap/JSON-Mmap_Specification.md

 ------------------------------

-When parsing a JSON or binary JSON file in which JSON-Mmap records are anticipated, an efficient parser may take advanrage of the byte-offset/length information present in such data structure to achieve high performance file reading and writing.
+When parsing a JSON or binary JSON file in which JSON-Mmap records are anticipated, an efficient parser may take advantage of the byte-offset/length information present in such data structure to achieve high performance file reading and writing.

 ### Fast read-only data-level access